WorthyD/Gillie-Lace/README.md

 Gillie-Lace is designed to be a micro-framework alternative to <a href="http://getbootstrap.com">Bootstrap</a>.
 It is designed to provide the absolute essentials to start a responsive website.
 Don't be fooled, behind the 4K minified css is 100K of kilts, bagpipes and bad@$$ery.

-This framework's goal is not create a complete website experience.
+This framework's goal is to not create a complete website experience.
 It is to provide the absolute core needs of a responsive grid.

 #CSS
 ##Box-Sizing Model